tudelft/AE4353-Y24/README.md

 4. Follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for Docker Engine to set the necessary permissions for running Docker on Visual Studio Code.

-5. If you're setting up WSL2 with Ubuntu for the first time, follow these steps to install Git and configure SSH:
+5. If you're setting up WSL2 with Ubuntu for the first time, follow these steps to install Git and configure SSH using the **Ubuntu** terminal:

     a. **Install Git:**
     - Follow these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in the "Installing on Linux" section to install Git on Ubuntu.